 As we wrote earlier today, the deal was surprising considering Zynga’s recent frustrations with Facebook.
 Some of these frustrations stemmed from last year’s limitations on messaging users.
+But the more significant concern was Facebook’s push of Facebook Credits as the only payment platform that Zynga and others can use.
+And clearly, the Credits angle of the deal was a definitely part of the negotiations for this partnership.
 PayPal’s New Virtual Goods Payment System: User Experience and Implementation.
 PayPal yesterday launched a new virtual goods payment system with support for purchasing social game items — here’s a closer look at the implementation and user experience.

 Increase flexibility on option sets and inventory More control over products with attributes (like color and size) and the ability to track separate inventory for those SKUs.
+Configure shipping rules by geographic location Use your own shipping account for discounted rates and set up rules for accurate freight-pricing based on geographical locations.
+Sell e-goods Display and sell digital or virtual goods like software, audio, video, e-books and graphics on your storefront and deliver via a download link.
 Attention WalMart and BestBuy Shoppers – Facebook Credits on aisle 5.
 Facebook’s Virtual Currency Push Hints at Micro-Payments Battle.
 Zynga recently switched to Facebook Credits and all other major Facebook game developers apparently plan to do the same.

 More Revenue — With TrialPay, you actually can have it all.
 We aggregate multiple campaign sources to help you increase conversion.
+More Insight — Take advantage of real-time performance reporting, live support, and a library of documentation for both advertising and publishing partners.
+Less Hassle — Dynamically feed direct-sourced and third-party campaigns through our platform and eliminate the need for integrating, managing, and monitoring multiple partners.
+User Acquisition.
 Facebook Adding Offers to Payment Options for Credits.
 Facebook has been expanding payment options for Facebook Credits, its universal virtual currency used in Platform applications, in recent months.